saharafathelbab/Javascript30/README.md

 #### JavaScript and CSS Clock

 Following tutorial - used vanilla javascript and css transform to move the respective hour, minute and second hand on a clock.

+#### CSS Variables

+Following tutorial - used variables in CSS.
+Learned about calling all data with the attribute data-something into an object.
+Changed values based on mouse moving the ranges.